ray-project/ray/doc/source/workflows/management.rst

 .. note::

-  We currently do not guarantee that resumed pending workflows are running in the same order as they originally did.
+  Workflows does not guarantee that resumed workflows are run in the same order .